arahi7860/mongoose-queries/README.md

 Let's verify that this stuff works!

-## We Do: Seed the Database (20 min / 2:30)
+## Bonus: Seed the Database (20 min / 2:30)

 We want our database to contain data when we start our application, or when we share it with someone else and have them work on it.

 Instead of manually creating users and tweets by typing them into the front end, we can set up a seed file that will populate the data with some starter data.

-Because we're using mongoose in our project, we can also use the models we've already created to create data for us.
+Because we're using mongoose in our project, we can just use the models we've already built to create data for us.

 ### Set Up Seed File